FIVE MOST SURPRISING FINDS

 When you own the business, the callback gap is irrelevant.
 When you are the one doing the hiring, the entire paradigm the study documents — the paradigm of supplication, of application, of hoping that someone behind a desk will judge your qualifications without judging your name — ceases to apply.

 This is not a naive suggestion that entrepreneurship is easy or universally accessible.
-The barriers to Black entrepreneurship are well documented:
+The barriers to Black entrepreneurship are well documented.

 But the strongest response to a discriminatory system is to build your own.
 And the data on Black entrepreneurship, while showing persistent gaps, also shows persistent growth — particularly in the digital economy, where the traditional gatekeepers the resume study measures have less power.